Luminosity-Dependent Assembly Bias of Central Galaxies from Weak Lensing and Clustering

 In this work, we investigate luminosity-dependent assembly bias of BCGs by combining weak lensing and clustering measurements.
 Using a large sample of galaxy clusters from the DESI Legacy Imaging Surveys with spectroscopically confirmed BCGs, we construct two subsamples based on luminosity.
 From the lensing measurements, we find that both BCG subsamples exhibit halo bias values slightly below the expected mass-dependent prediction, with the higher-luminosity subsample showing stronger hints of assembly bias, though with limited statistical significance.
 The clustering analysis provides clearer evidence: after correcting for halo mass effects and including their uncertainties, we obtain a mean relative bias ratio of $r_{b0}=0.89\pm0.06$, corresponding to a $3.2\sigma$ deviation from unity.
 These results agree with those inferred from the ESD analysis, demonstrating the robustness of our approach.

-The simulation analysis further supports our results.
-In both MTNG and FLAMINGO, we find $r_b$ systematically below one, qualitatively consistent with the observational results and providing independent evidence for luminosity-dependent assembly bias.
-These results establish observational evidence for assembly bias linked to BCG luminosity.
+The simulation analysis shows qualitatively similar trends.
+In both MTNG and FLAMINGO, we find $r_b$ systematically below unity, consistent in trend with the observational results and suggestive of a luminosity-dependent assembly bias.
+These similarities between the data and simulations point to a possible physical connection between BCG luminosity and halo formation history.
 A natural interpretation is that brighter central galaxies tend to reside in halos that formed earlier, and such early-forming halos are less strongly clustered at fixed mass, thereby leading to the lower halo bias we detect.

 Our results highlight the importance of considering galaxy assembly bias in interpreting halo–galaxy connections and cosmological observables.
 Future work with larger spectroscopic surveys and improved simulations will further refine these measurements and clarify the role of galaxy properties in tracing halo formation history.